-Once the service requests that are tagged as “Complaints” are registered and allocated to the corresponding team, they can be tracked for time and quality.
+Once the service requests that are labeled as “Complaints” are registered and allocated to the corresponding team that can be tracked for time and quality.
 They can be organized and analyzed based on the frequency of occurrence and employees can be trained for diligent closure of the complaint.

-IRDAI provides basic organization of Complaints for all types of insurance companies and facilitates an API based integration with the company’s internal CRM.
+IRDAI provides a basic organization of Complaints for all types of insurance companies and facilitates API based integration with the company’s internal CRM.

 SugarCRM as QRC Management System

 SugarCRM is one of the leading CRM vendors with products that serve on-demand customers and on-premise customers.
 Most of the banking and financial sector customers may have data residency regulations and SugarCRM On-Premise solution can work well in such situations.

 Most of the CRMs including SugarCRM have support modules that are called “Cases” or “Tickets”.
 The BFSI sector calls them as “Service Requests”.
 You can rename the cases module easily as the “Service Requests” module.
 Click here to know more about SugarCRM Ticketing system.